harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-reset-peer.md

 title: Pod HTTP reset peer
 ---

 Pod HTTP reset peer is a Kubernetes pod-level chaos fault that injects chaos on the service whose port is specified using the `TARGET_SERVICE_PORT` environment variable.
+This fault:
-- This stops the outgoing HTTP requests by resetting the TCP connection by starting the proxy server and redirecting the traffic through the proxy server.
+- Stops the outgoing HTTP requests by resetting the TCP connection.
+- This is achieved by starting the proxy server and redirecting the traffic through the proxy server.
-- It can test the application's resilience to lossy/flaky HTTP connection.

 ![Pod HTTP Reset Peer](./static/images/pod-http-reset-peer.png)

 ## Use cases
+Pod HTTP reset peer:

-It can test the application's resilience to lossy/flaky HTTP connection.
-It simulates premature connection loss (firewall issues or other issues) between microservices (verify connection timeout), and connection resets due to resource limitations on the server side like out of memory server (or process killed or overload on the server due to a high amount of traffic).
+- Tests the application's resilience to lossy or flaky HTTP connection.
+- Simulates premature connection loss that may occur due to firewall issues or other issues between microservices thereby verifying connection timeout.
+- Simulates connection resets due to resource limitations on the server side such as out of memory error, process kills, overload on the server due to high amounts of traffic.

 :::note